variadico/noti/README.md

 Trigger notifications when a process completes.

-Never sit and wait for some long-running process to finish! `noti` will alert you when it's done, so you can stop worrying about constantly checking the terminal.
+Never sit and wait for some long-running process to finish! `noti` will alert you when it's done—on your computer or smartphone—so you can stop worrying about constantly checking the terminal.

 ## Types